tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

 ### Overview

-Today's class will introduce students to **sentiment analysis**, one of the most popular applications of natural language processing (NLP).
-Normally sentiment analysis is related to marketing, however it's receiving big attention on FinTech because of its huge spectrum of applications ranging from customer service, competition benchmarking, investment assistance, and news and social media analysis.
+Today's class will introduce students to sentiment analysis, one of the most popular applications of natural language processing (NLP).
+While sentiment analysis is normally tied to marketing, it has received major attention in FinTech due to its wide array of applications, which range from customer service, competition benchmarking, investment assistance, to news and social media analysis.

-In this lesson, students will gain practical experience using the `NLTK` Python library and the **IBM Tone Analyzer** cloud service to analyze sentiments on news feeds.
+In this lesson, students will gain practical experience using the `NLTK` Python library and the IBM Tone Analyzer cloud service to analyze sentiments on news feeds.

 ### Class Objectives